MarkPearlCoZa/Blog_General/_posts/2016-08-21-Why-do-a-Hackathon.md

 On the counter to this, if your objective is to get people to form relationships with people they have never or infrequently worked with before quickly, giving them a 'hard' or 'impossible' time frame to work under is a great way to accelerate people bonding.
 Nothing better than being in an impossible task with other people to accelerate progression through tuckmans four stages.

-#### Be mindulf of the technology stack
+#### Be mindful of the technology stack

 You are on a really tight timeline.
 You have got 12, 24 or 48 hours to produce something.
 Do you really think you can code something in that time frame while learning a totally new technology stack at the same time?

 My experience is you are going to be able to do one of the two, but not both.

 From a learning perspective, I learn the fundamentals best on my own.
-This gives me time to google, do tutorials, and let the knowlege seep in.
+This gives me time to google, do tutorials, and let the knowledge seep in.
 Once I have passed the fundamentals, my learning is accelerated by learning in groups.

 If I'm at a hackathon and am learning a totally new technology stack, I actually want to do it on my own however there is this pressure to do it as a team.
 Learning something totally new as a team has not worked well for me.

-> Make sure you have the fundamentals covered if you are going to use a different tech stack as a team
+> Make sure you have the fundamentals covered before the hackday, or stay to a tech stack you are comfortable with